christofluyten/nyc-taxi-senariogenerator/README.md

 #### New York City Hourly Traffic Estimates
 Speed limits can be set on the graph, by adding a local path to the New York City Hourly Traffic Estimates[2].
-This data is sparse, there are many links that don't have a hourly estimate.
-In the case there isn't a speed limit for a certain link, the speed limit is set to the average speed, calculated over all the measurements for that link.
-In the case that there is not a single measurement for a certain link, the speed limit is set to a default value, in this case 40 miles per hour.
+This data is sparse, there are many links without an hourly estimate.
+In the case that there isn't a speed limit for a certain link, the speed limit is set to the average speed, calculated over all the measurements for that link.
+If there is not a single measurement for a certain link, the speed limit is set to a default value, in this case 40 miles per hour.

 #### Map
 The resourses contain a links.csv file, taken from the New York City Hourly Traffic Estimates as basis for the map.
-This file contains more than 250,000 links or edges.
-More than 700 edges are not used in the map.
-A majority of the unused edges are deleted because they are not fully connected to the rest op the graph, a minority because the representing road does not allow taxi's on it (e.g. a busstop).
+This file contains more than 250,000 links.
+More than 700 links are not used in the map.
+A majority of the unused links are deleted because they are not fully connected to the rest op the graph, a minority because the link represents a road that does not allow taxi's (e.g. a busstop).